TimurSennikov/gpiofanset/README.md

 # GPIOFANSET

-this is a gpiofansetmodule.
+this is a gpiofanset module.
 It must set the pin (4 by default) to high voltage when cpu temperature is above fixed temperature